Signature Methods in Stochastic Portfolio Theory: Optimization Tasks for Linear Path-Functional Portfolios

 \begin{remark} When we consider path-functional portfolios investing in a universe $\mathcal{U}$, it is convenient to construct them via the universe portfolio $\mu^{\mathcal{U}}$.
 Note that for path-functional portfolios $\pi^{(I)}$ of type $I$ it directly follows that $\pi^{(I),i}(\mu^{\mathcal{U}}, \cdot) =0$ for $i\not\in \mathcal{U}$.
 However, for path-functional portfolios $\pi^{(II)}$ of type $II$, we have to require additionally that $\pi^{(II),i}(\mu^{\mathcal{U}}, \cdot) =0$ for $i\not\in \mathcal{U}$ by setting $f^i\equiv0$ for $i\not\in \mathcal{U}$. \end{remark}

-\begin{remark}[Investments in Ranked Markets] Recall that our very basic assumptions on the financial market were that the stocks' capitalizations are positive continuous semimartingales.
-Considering a market $M$ which fulfils these assumptions, we know that there exists another market which also fulfils these assumptions and for which the stocks' capitalizations are the same as the ranked capitalizations of the market $M$.
+\begin{remark}[Investments in Ranked Markets] Rank-based portfolios are of particular interest in SPT, see~\cite{Fern02}.
+We aim to therefore incorporate those into our considerations.
+Recall that our very basic assumptions on the financial market were that the stocks' capitalizations are positive continuous semimartingales.
+Considering a market $M$ which fulfills these assumptions, we know that there exists another market which also fulfills these assumptions and for which the stocks' capitalizations are the same as the ranked capitalizations of the market $M$.
 This follows simply from the fact that the ranked capitalizations are again positive continuous semimartingales.
-Therefore, the optimization problems we present in the following hold also for investments in the ranked market. \end{remark}
+However, the assumption of NUPBR does not translate directly (see~\cite[Section 3.2]{Karatzas_Ruf} for a comment on the potential lack of a local martingale deflator in ranked markets and~\cite{Kardaras12} for a connection between the existence of a local martingale deflator and the NUPBR condition).
+For the optimization problems to be meaningful in the ranked market, we have to assume NUPBR again additionally.
+Hence, under the assumption of NUPBR for the ranked market weights, the optimization problems we present in the following hold also for investments in the ranked market. \end{remark}

 It is sometimes useful to write optimization tasks in a vectorized form.
 To this end, let us introduce what we call a \emph{labelling function}. \begin{definition} For a given linear path-functional portfolio $\pi$ investing in a universe of stocks $\mathcal{U}$, let $\mathcal{V}$ be the set of features, $|\mathcal{V}|$ the number of features and $|\mathcal{U}|$ the number of stocks in a universe.
 A bijective function $\mathscr{L}$ of the form